project-sunbird/sunbird.org-docs/developer-docs/server-installation/installation.md

 ---

 ## Installation

-This section details the procedures to install auxilliary services and to validate the installation
+This section details the procedures to install Sunbird's core and auxilliary services and to validate the installation.
+Once the installation is validated, you can sign-up to begin using Sunbird.

 ### Installing Auxilliary Services

-Run the installation script
+Begin by installing the auxilliary services.
+To complete this step, run the installation script

-    cd (path to top level folder of folder where the installer is located) ./sunbird_install.sh
+    cd <path/to/sunbird-devops/deploy>
+    ./sunbird_install.sh

-The installtion script runs through the following steps
+The installtion script will run through the following steps

 |Stage name|Description|
 |:-------|:--------|